Tuesday, December 12, 2023

 Matthew 7:22-23 is used by Calvinism to claim that those who believe may not be chosen.
 When Jesus was teaching what is widely known as the Sermon on the Mount, He began His concluding remarks with the following as it written down by the Apostle Matthew, “Many will say to me on that day, ‘Lord, Lord, did we not prophesy in your name and in your name drive out demons and in your name perform many miracles?’
 Then I will tell them plainly, ‘I never knew you.
 Away from me, you evildoers!’”
 It certainly sounds like these individuals were sincere to Jesus.
 First, they called Him “Lord, Lord.”
 Second, they acted on that allegiance.
 However, the point Jesus made and makes today throughout His Word and divine Spirit, is that these individuals thought they could earn their way into everlasting life, into Heaven, by word and boastful action.
 The Apostle Paul wrote to the church in Ephesus, “For it is by grace you have been saved, through faith – and this is not from yourselves, it is the GOD – not by works, so that no one can boast.”
 (Ephesians 2:8-9).
 Luke 6:46 tells us that Jesus said, “Why do you call me ‘Lord, Lord’ and do not do what I say?”
 Even though these individuals were doing good works, they were not doing what Jesus ask of them.
 They were living for an audience of many and not the audience of one – GOD.
 They were remiss in the acknowledgement of the complete need for Jesus, that they were utterly inadequate.
 This is the proper response to Jesus.
 As I examine Matthew 7:22-23 and the preceding Sermon on the Mount (Matthew 5-7), there is nothing which supports Calvinism.
 What I see in Matthew 7 is Jesus addressing the insincerity of some and salvation by works with the use of a harsh example as a means of correction.
 In fact, the phrase “I never knew you” was “a recognized formula of repudiation and rejection.”
 (NIV Cultural Background Bible, Commentary).
 Jesus was rejecting their so-called good deeds and thereby rejecting them.

 The person and history of Samson (in Judges 13-15) has been used to support Calvinism.
 Samson was born at a Nazirite, as predestined by GOD, which came with certain restrictions (Numbers 6:1-21).
 Samson’s purpose was chosen or elected by GOD for His purpose, but was it Election Unto Salvation – as Calvinism supports – or was it Election Unto Service?
 Samson disobeyed his chosen directive at every turn, including falling to the seduction of a woman which his people were never to join in a sexual encounter.
 Samson obviously had a choice to obey or not to obey in his “chosen” role.
 Also, there are numerous examples where GOD chooses a person for His purposes.
 Another example (as Paul referenced in Romans 9), even Pharaoh served GOD’s purpose when GOD hardened his heart before Moses.
-Two different Hebrew words:
+More on that topic:

 1) Of Pharaoh (kabed) to make firm (Exodus 7:14; 8:15).
 Pharaoh hardened his own heart (Exodus 7:13, 14, 22; 8:15, 19, 32; 9:7, 34 and 35).